 - Application Virtualization

-Some other types of virtualization have evolved over the years and are now gaining importance in emerging fields like cloud computing and grid computing.
+Other types of virtualization have evolved over the years and are now gaining prominence in emerging fields such as cloud and grid computing.
 These are storage virtualization, service virtualization, hardware virtualization, network virtualization, management virtualization, and application server virtualization.

 Read: How to enable or disable Hardware virtualization vis BIOS.